thomasWeise/aitoa/book/metaheuristics/common/README.md

 *Any* of them can be tackled with (most of) the metaheuristics in this book as well!

 This is challenging from a programming perspective, especially when we try to tackle this in an educational setting, where stuff should not be overly complicated.
-So here I present my take on how to handle this situation.
+What we want is to not just implement general algorithms, but also be able to execute them and obtain their results in a convenient fashion.
-It is a bit of a primitive and simplistic approach, but it allows us to actually cash in on the promise of metaheuristics:
+Ideally, we do not want to be bothered with too much book keeping or the creation of log files and such and such.
-We can implement algorithms that can be adapted to a wide range of possible problem domains.
+It should be possible to implement the most general type of black-box methods as well as problem-specific optimization methods and to run them in a uniform environment.

-We will now attempt to define a simple API for black-box optimization that combines all of our considerations far.
+I therefore try to define a simple API for black-box optimization that combines all of our considerations far.
 The goal is to make the implementation of metaheuristics as simple as possible.
 We do this by clearly dividing between the optimization algorithms for solving a problem on one side and the structural components of the problem on the other side.
 The algorithms that we will implement will be general black-box methods.